bunkerity/bunkerweb/docs/quickstart-guide.md

     	```

 	=== "CentOs"
-	By default, the user and the group of the php-fpm service is "apache".
+		By default, the user and the group of the php-fpm service is "apache", so change it to your user.
     	```conf
 		[www]
 		user = nginx